-If you disagree with a WSIB decision denying any entitlements or benefits, the first step is to complete and submit a WSIB Intent to Object Form.
-You should follow the directions for appealing your WSIB denial outlined in Fact Sheet #2 – Appealing a Workplace Safety and Insurance Decision.
-Please take notice of the appeal time limits in the letter sent to you by the Board decision maker.
-It is your responsibility to meet any time limits to appeal.
+If you disagree with a WSIB decision denying entitlements or benefits, the first step is to complete and submit a WSIB Intent to Object Form.
+Please refer to WSI Fact Sheet #2 – Appealing a Workplace Safety and Insurance Decision.
+It is your responsibility to meet the time limits for each and every decision you wish to appeal.
 Failure to submit the Intent to Object form by the appeal deadline will result in the loss of your right to appeal.

-Often, the reason for the denial of a benefit can be as a result of a lack of information or insufficient medical documentation.
+Often, the reason for denial of benefit is a result of a lack of information or insufficient medical documentation.
 It is helpful if you contact the WSIB decision maker to determine what is needed.
-You should still appeal the decision and can submit additional information in support of your claim at a later date.
+If you have additional medical or other supportive documentation, include it with your Intent to Object form.
+Once the Appeal Deadline has been met, additional information also be submitted at a later date

-Benefit Counsellors in the Pension and Benefits Unit of OPSEU represent members in their WSIB and WSIAT appeals.
-If you have decided to appeal the denial of any WSIB entitlement or benefit and would like OPSEU to represent you, the Benefits Unit will require a complete and up to date copy of your claim file for review.
-A copy of your claim file should be sent to you if the negative decision remains unchanged after the WSIB decision-maker has reviewed the Intent to Object form and any other information submitted.
+Benefit Officers in the Pension and Benefits Unit of OPSEU assist and may represent members in their WSIB and WSIAT appeals.
+If you would like OPSEU’s assistance, the Pension & Benefits Unit will require a complete and up to date copy of your claim file for review.
+A copy of your claim file should be sent to you if the negative decision remains unchanged, after the WSIB decision- maker has reviewed the Intent to Object form and any other information submitted.
 If you do not receive a copy of your file you can request one under the Freedom of Information and Protection of Privacy Act.
 You will find a WSIB Access Request form in our WSIB Appeals Package.

 Your Role and Responsibilities